LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

 If you want to be able to use your custom InOut object in *streamer* mode, the methods described above are not sufficient.
 Follow the streaming lifecycle described in this subsection.
+For more details on how to use the *streamer* mode, refer to the :ref:`streaming-acquisition tutorial <tutorial-streaming-acquisition>`.
+Getting straight
-For more details on how to use the *streamer* mode, refer to the :ref:`Dealing with streams section <tutorials/more_complexity:4. dealing with streams>` of the tutorials.
-Getting straight to the point, here's how the template for an InOut supporting the *streamer* mode looks like:
+to the point, here's how the template for an InOut supporting the *streamer* mode looks like: